REVENGE977/stremio-enhanced-community/README.md

 - Added the hotkey Ctrl+Shift+I to open the devtools.
 - Added the flag --no-stremio-service for users who don't want to use stremio service and override the streaming server URL from the settings.
 - Now sets the background to black on startup, so you don't get flashbanged on launch.

 *Note: I've only tested the update on Windows.*

+## Update v0.4
+- Implemented a plugin/theme update checker.
+- Added hotkeys for zooming in/out Ctrl+= and Ctrl+-.

+*Note: I've only tested the update on Windows.*